-To ensure that the Board works effectively and perform its responsibilities, its members are provided with monthly updates on Company performance, financial position and prospects.
+To ensure that the Board works effectively and performs its responsibilities, its members are provided with monthly updates on Company performance, financial position and prospects.
 Directors have full and timely access to relevant information and are properly briefed on issues considered at Board meetings.
-The duty of preparing the meeting agenda is delegated to the company secretary (the “Company Secretary”).
+The duty of preparing the meeting agenda is delegated to the company secretary (the "Company Secretary").
 Each Director may request inclusion of items on the agenda.

 If a Director has a conflict of interest in any matter under Board consideration, such matter will be dealt with by a physical Board meeting instead of a written resolution.
 Such Director shall abstain from voting, and not be counted in the quorum, for any resolution in which he or she has a material interest.

 An open atmosphere exists for Directors to contribute alternative views at meeting.
 Major decisions are taken after full discussion.
 Minutes of Board and Board Committee meetings are recorded in detail with draft minutes circulated for comment before approval by Directors and Board Committee members, respectively.
 Minutes and written resolutions of the Board and Board Committees are kept by the Company Secretary and open for inspection by Directors.
 Such minutes and written resolutions are circulated to Directors at regular Board meetings.

 The Company has appropriate directors' and officers' liability insurance for legal action against Directors.

 Board activities are structured to assist the Board in achieving its goal to support and advise management on the delivery of the Group's strategy within a transparent governance framework.
 The diagram below shows the key areas of focus for the Board and the main activities during 2022.

 During the year, a total of five Board meetings were held primarily to review quarterly business performance and strategy in the business or other relevant areas.